paralect/ship/README.md

 * We automatically build ship out of the number of smaller components.
 Our ultimate goal is too keep only parts your need for your product development.
 * Every component is kept is tiny as possible to simplify maintenance and stay up to date with new releases.
-* Ship is always in production ready state.
+* Ship is always in a production-ready state.
 We test every release manually to make sure great developer experience.
-We use ship to build our own products, see more [here](https://github.com/paralect/ship).
+We use ship to build our products, see more [here](https://github.com/paralect/ship).

 ## Ship components